Valentin submarine pens

-The Valentin submarine factory is a protective shelter on the Weser River at the Bremen suburb of Rekum, built to protect German U-boats during World War II.
-The factory was under construction from 1943 to March 1945 using forced labour, but was damaged by air-raids and unfinished by the end of the war.
-The Valentin factory was the largest fortified U-boat facility in Germany, and was second only to those built at Brest in France.
+The Valentin submarine factory is a protective shelter on the Weser River at the Bremen suburb of Rekum, built to produce and launch German U-boats during World War II.
+Built between 1943 and March 1945 using forced labor, the factory sustained damage from air raids before U-boat production could commence.
+It was the largest fortified U-boat facility in Germany, second only to the facilities at Brest in France.

-As a manufacturing facility, it differed from conventional U-boat pens, which were designed to house and service operational U-boats.
+As a manufacturing facility, it differed from conventional U-boat pens, which were designed for housing and servicing operational U-boats.